Jamia Mosque (Hong Kong): Architecture

 The mosque has a rectangular shape with an arched main entrance and Arabic-style arched windows on all sides.

 A three-storey residential building next to the mosque provides rent-free accommodation to followers.
 It was probably built in the early 20th century.

-Conservation

-The mosque has been classified as a Grade I building by the Government of Hong Kong in May 2010 which are described as "outstanding merits of which every effort should be made to preserve if possible."
+In May 2010, the mosque was classified as a Grade I building by the Government of Hong Kong, inscribed as "outstanding merits of which every effort should be made to preserve if possible."
 The nearby three-storey residential building has been classified as a Grade II building.